ralacerda/website/content/blog/en/dependency-injection.md

 Another advantage: by depending on abstractions, you can develop services without implementing every detail.
 If you already have `TaxInfoService`, you can continue developing without worrying yet how it will be implemented.

 The interesting thing is that you can do "inside-out" development.
-It becomes easy to follow common architecture patterns, where outer layers depend only on inner layers, but never the opposite.
+It becomes easy to follow patterns like Hexagonal/Clean Architecture, where outer layers depend only on inner layers, but never the opposite.

 ```ts